git-pull/tao-of-tmux/manuscript/05-session.md

 ## Does my session exist?

-If you're scripting tmux, you will want to be able to see if a session alredy exists. `has-session` will return a 0 [exit code](https://en.wikipedia.org/wiki/Exit_status) if the session exists, but will report a 1 exit code *and* print an error if a session does not exist.
+If you're scripting tmux, you will want to be able to see if a session already exists. `has-session` will return a 0 [exit code](https://en.wikipedia.org/wiki/Exit_status) if the session exists, but will report a 1 exit code *and* print an error if a session does not exist.